General Rules – Important (please read):

 Theme:

-The song’s lyrics must reflect the spirit of our Church, with a focus on this year’s theme, “Stay firm in what you have learned Participants are encouraged to draw inspiration from the Bible, church fathers, or Orthodox hymnography.
+The song’s lyrics must reflect the spirit of our Church, with a focus on this year’s theme, “we are more than conquerors through him who loved us (Romans 8:37)” Participants are encouraged to draw inspiration from the Bible, church fathers, or Orthodox hymnography.

 Song Submission Guidelines: